RMerl/asuswrt-merlin/README-merlin.txt

 Usage
 -----

-* JFFS *
+** JFFS **
 JFFS is a writable section of the flash memory which will allow you to store small files (such as scripts) inside the router without needing to have a USB disk plugged in.
-This space will survive reboot (but it *MIGHT NOT survive firmware flashing*, so back it up first before flashing!).
+This space will survive reboots (but it *MIGHT NOT survive firmware flashing*, so back it up first before flashing!).
 It will also be available fairly early at boot (before USB disks).

 To enable this option, go to the Administration page, under the System tab.

 First time you enable JFFS, it must be formatted.
 This can be done through the web page, same page where you enable it.
 Enabling/Disabling/Formating JFFS requires a reboot to take effect.

 I do not recommend doing frequent writes to this area, as it will prematuraly wear out the flash storage.
 This is a good place to put files that are written once like scripts or kernel modules, or that rarely get written to (like once a day).
 Storing files that constantly get written to (like logfiles) is NOT recommended - use a USB disk for that.

-* User scripts *
+** User scripts **
 These are shell scripts that you can create, and which will be run when certain events occur.
 Those scripts must be saved in /jffs/scripts/ (so, JFFS must be enabled and formatted).
 Available scripts:

-- services-start:  Services are started (boot)
+ * services-start: Initial service start at boot
-- services-stop:  Services are stopped (reboot)
+ * services-stop: Services are stopped at shutdown/reboot
-- wan-start:  WAN interface just come up (includes if it went down and back up) The WAN unit number will be passed as argument (0 = primary WAN)
+ * wan-start: WAN interface just came up (includes if it went down and back up).
+The WAN unit number will be passed as argument (0 = primary WAN)
-- firewall-start:  Firewall is started (filter rules have been applied) The WAN interface will be passed as argument (for example. "eth0")
+ * firewall-start: Firewall is started (filter rules have been applied) The WAN interface will be passed as argument (for example. "eth0")
-- nat-start: nat rules (i.e. port forwards and such) have been applied (nat table)
+ * nat-start: nat rules (i.e. port forwards and such) have been applied (nat table)
-- init-start:  Right after jffs is mounted, before any of the services get started
+ * init-start: Right after jffs is mounted, before any of the services get started
-- pre-mount:  Just before a partition is mounted.
+ * pre-mount: Just before a partition is mounted.
 Be careful with this script.
 This is run in a blocking call and will block the mounting of the partition  for which it is invoked till its execution is complete.
-This is done so that it can be used for things like running e2fsck on the partition before mounting.
+This is done so
+              that it can be used for things like running e2fsck on the partition before mounting.
 This script is also passed the device path being mounted as an argument which can be used in the script using $1.
-- post-mount:  Just after a partition is mounted
+ * post-mount:  Just after a partition is mounted
-- unmount: Just before unmounting a partition.
+ * unmount: Just before unmounting a partition.
 This is a blocking script, so be careful with it.
 The mount point is passed as an argument to the script.
-- dhcpc-event: Called whenever a DHCP event occurs on the WAN interface.
+ * dhcpc-event: Called whenever a DHCP event occurs on the WAN interface.
 The type of event (bound, release, etc...) is passed as an argument.
-- openvpn-event: Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
+ * openvpn-event: Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
 Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.
-- qos-start: Called after both the iptables rules and tc configuration is completed for QoS.
+ * qos-start: Called after both the iptables rules and tc configuration are completed for QoS.

 Don't forget to set them as executable: